luxotus/mits/README.md

 # Multiple Input Text Summarizer
+Mits was created for bloggers that researching a new topic and want to quickly get a better understanding of it.
+User just has to provide a list of urls and run the script.
+If you have any questions, let me know.